 Instructions written in English are just as likely to get you scratching your head.
 They’re wordy and ambiguous, they miss steps out, there’s no context or step-by-step logic, they name components inconsistently.
 That’s because the writers of instructions are the people who know the game or gadget best — the people who designed it.
 They’re so wrapped up in their technological know-how, they struggle to put themselves in the shoes of a newcomer.
 Also, techies are not known for their communication skills.

-Many years ago we wrote the assembly instructions for a range of Finnish log cabins.
-We never saw a cabin or touched a single log.
-Instead we worked with a CAD illustrator who assembled the cabins digitally.
+Many years ago I wrote the assembly instructions for a range of Finnish log cabins.
+I never saw a cabin or touched a single log.
+Instead I worked with a CAD illustrator who assembled the cabins digitally.
 Since we could see where each component went, we were able to weed out the errors in the Finnish source materials.
 As a result our English-language versions were better than the Finnish originals.

 That’s the key to instruction writing – working it out for yourself and then passing on your new-found knowledge to other complete beginners.
 You keep it brief where the steps are obvious, add more detail where there are complications.